kivy/kivy/doc/sources/installation/installation-linux-venvs.rst

     pip install |cython_install|

-    # If you want to install pygame backend instead of sdl2
+    # If you want to install the pygame backend instead of sdl2
-    # you can install pygame using command below and enforce using
+    # you can install pygame using the command below and enforce it using
     # export USE_SDL2=0.
 If kivy's setup can't find sdl2 libs it will
     # automatically set this value to 0 then try to build using pygame.
     pip install hg+http://bitbucket.org/pygame/pygame